 - Successful completion of all courses taken at Belhaven University with a minimum cumulative GPA of 2.0. - Payment of all tuition and fees. - Applications for degree completion audits must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
-Failure to do so on schedule will result in a late fee as listed in the Special Fees section; a delay in the graduation date is also possible.
+Failure to do so on schedule may result in a delay in the ceremony participation or receipt of diploma.